Reginald Punnett: Life and work

 When Punnett was an undergraduate, Gregor Mendel's work on inheritance was largely unknown and unappreciated by scientists.
 However, in 1900, Mendel's work was rediscovered by Carl Correns, Erich Tschermak von Seysenegg and Hugo de Vries.
 William Bateson became a proponent of Mendelian genetics and had Mendel's work translated into English.
-It was with Bateson that Reginald Punnett helped established the new science of genetics at Cambridge.
+It was with Bateson that Reginald Punnett helped establish the new science of genetics at Cambridge.
 He, Bateson and Saunders co-discovered genetic linkage through experiments with chickens and sweet peas.

+In 1905 Punnett devised what is now called the Punnett square, a square diagram that is used to predict the genotypes of a particular cross or breeding experiment, described for the first time in the 2nd edition of his book.

 In 1908, unable to explain how a dominant allele would not become fixed and ubiquitous in a population, Punnett introduced one of his problems to the mathematician G. H. Hardy, with whom he played cricket.
 Hardy went on to formulate the Hardy–Weinberg principle, independently of the German Wilhelm Weinberg.
 Punnett was Superintendent of the Cambridge University Museum of Zoology from 1908 to 1909.

 In 1909 he went to Sri Lanka to meet Arthur Willey, FRS, then Director of the Colombo Museum and R H Lock, then Scientific Assistant at the Peradeniya Botanical Gardens and to catch butterflies.
 The following year, he published a monograph, '"Mimicry" in Ceylon Butterflies, with a suggestion as to the nature of Polymorphism', in Spolia Zeylanica, the journal of the Colombo Museum, in which he voiced his opposition to gradualistic accounts of the evolution of mimicry which he later expanded on, in his 1915 book Mimicry in Butterflies.

 In 1910 Punnett became a professor of biology at Cambridge, and then the first Arthur Balfour Professor of Genetics when Bateson left in 1912.
 In the same year, Punnett was elected a Fellow of the Royal Society.
 He received the society's Darwin Medal in 1922.

 During World War I, Punnett successfully applied his expertise to the problem of the early determination of sex in chickens.
 Since only females were used for egg-production, early identification of male chicks, which were destroyed or separated for fattening, meant that limited animal-feed and other resources could be used more efficiently.
 Punnett's work in this area was summarized in Heredity in Poultry (1923).
 With Michael Pease as his assistant, he created the first auto-sexing chicken breed, the Cambar, by transferring the barring gene of the Barred Rock to the Golden Campine.

 Reginald Punnett retired in 1940, and died at the age of 91 in 1967 in Bilbrook, Somerset.